-A full-color trail map highlights 18 wineries in and around Surry County, along with five breweries and distilleries.
-The map simplifies the experience of spending a day or two tasting wines and touring vineyards.
+A full-color trail map highlights 20 wineries in and around Surry County, along with four breweries and a distillery.
+The map simplifies the experience of spending a few days tasting wines and touring vineyards.

 The trail brochure also includes details about the many varietals of grapes grown in the Yadkin Valley, along with info about lodging in wine country and a listing of annual events.

 To receive a free copy of the map, fill out the "Request Surry County Wine Trail" form below.